 Heavy-duty pressure washers have a starting pressure of 2800 PSI and a maximum flow rate of 2 GPM or more.
 Pressure washers designed for commercial use start at 3100 PSI and can provide up to 4 GPM at high pressure.
 Various large-scale cleaning activities, such as cleaning decks and driveways, washing two-story homes, removing graffiti, and stripping paint.
 Are all made simple by these rugged machines?

-The Stanley 13.5HP Petrol Pressure Washer (4200PSI) is great for cleaning your concrete driveway, paved areas, car, motorcycle, truck, walls, or garden features.
+The Stanley 13.5HP Petrol Pressure Washer (4200PSI) is great for cleaning your concrete driveway.
+And furthermore, paved areas, car, motorcycle, truck, walls, or garden features.
 It has a 13.5 horsepower motor and produces 4200 PSI of pressure.

-The Briggs and Stratton 4 Stroke engine provides the highest performance and value for your pressure washer at a reasonable price.
-It comes with a convenient 20-foot heavy-duty hose, five interchangeable nozzles, and two 800-millilitre detergent bottles that may be used with each bottle’s same or different detergents.
+The Briggs and Stratton 4 Stroke engine provides the highest performance.
+Thus, value for your pressure washer at a reasonable price.
+It comes with a convenient 20-foot heavy-duty hose, five interchangeable nozzles.
+And two 800-millilitre detergent bottles that may be used with each bottle’s same or different detergents.
 This pressure washer is ideal for any tradesperson or handyperson who wants to make cleaning the outdoors more straightforward and faster than ever before.

 Preparation for the Pre-Operational Phase

 Ensure that the spark plug lead is securely secured to the top of the spark plug before continuing.
-Holding the cage, rock the pressure washer while listening for any noise that could indicate a loose item in the machine.
+Holding the cage, rock the pressure washer while listening for any noise.
+Which could indicate a loose item in the machine.
 If something appears to be loose, either tighten it or consult with a service agent to determine what is wrong.

 Ensure that the engine is turned off.
 Check that the gasoline tap and the engine switch are both turned off.
 Check that the fuel tank cap is securely fitted onto the tank.
 Filling the fuel tank over the top of the fuel filter is not recommended.